Madwand99/From-the-Depths/Advanced Aerial AI/README.md

 ## MISSILE AVOIDANCE OPTIONS

-If you allow it to, this AI will try to avoid enemy missiles by running away from them using the advanced steering system.
-This is generally only useful on maneuverable vehicles (so that it can turn to run away in time), and fast vehicles (so it can buy itself time or just completely outrun missiles).
+If you allow it to, this AI will try to avoid enemy missiles by running away or dodging them using the advanced steering system.
+The effectiveness of these strategies depends on many factors like speed, maneuverability, and use of decoys and flares.

 Set `WarningMainframe = -1` to ignore missiles.
 Set it to the index of the mainframe with missile warners, if you have missile warners.
 If you only have one mainframe,